 I was honored to be on that bridge which serves as a monument to the relentless human spirit.
 Within a few moments, an elderly couple with my brown complexion, walked toward me.
 I imagined them witnessing or even participating in those historic events back in ‘65.
 I smiled as they walked by thanking them, silently, for enduring what I would never have to.

 How could any human being treat another with such barbarity?
 We often think of ourselves as more enlightened than previous generations, but human history is a linear record of vicious circular behavior, repeated with equal callousness.
 How many times do we have to walk across that bridge?

-I was born as a result of the horrific, yet redeemable, act of rape.
+I was conceived in rape.
 My life was spared from abortion by a courageous birthmom who enabled me to be adopted and loved.
 Those acts of justice made it possible for me to stand on that bridge as an adoptee and adoptive father who passionately defends human dignity.

 I was in Selma to speak at a banquet for Safe Harbor Women’s Medical Clinic, a pregnancy care center that values the intrinsic worth in mother, father and child (born and unborn).
 The large racially diverse audience was a testament to how much things have changed in the city immortalized in books and film.
 They all understood what I felt earlier that morning on that historical site.
 Black and white Americans didn’t risk their very lives to march for equality across that bridge only to have millions march into abortion mills and have equality ripped away by violent injustice of abortion.
 And as we all know, that violence is not being televised.